PulsarcGame/Pulsarc/README.md

 You can make a contribution through a pull request.
 Don't make requests for the master branch, use the [develop branch](https://github.com/PulsarcGame/Pulsarc).
 Please have one branch/pull request per feature, and keep pull requests short and sweet.
 We will let you know if we want to discuss more, or you can bring up a discussion on the Discord server.

-When contributing, please follow our (code style)[CODESTYLE.md].
+When contributing, please follow our [code style](CODESTYLE.md).
 If you have any issues with the code style feel free to discuss on the issues board or our Discord server.

 ## License
 Pulsarc uses multiple submodules and third-party dependencies which are subject to their own individual licensing.
-To see the dependencies and their licenses, visit (DEPENDENCIES.md)[DEPENDENCIES].
+To see the dependencies and their licenses, visit [DEPENDENCIES](DEPENDENCIES).

 The code in this repository is released and licensed under the [Mozilla Public License 2.0](LICENSE).
 Please see the [LICENSE](LICENSE) file for more information.
 In short, if you are making any modifications to this software, you **must** disclose the source code of the modified version of the file(s), and include the original copyright notice.